pinxisimitu/MEMS_Microrobot_Library/README.md

 capable of generating .GDS files.
 We took this basic library and built additional functions that range in complexity from generating a simple rectangle, to generating an entire microrobot.

-Ulf's work can be found on his github page here: https://github.com/ulfgri/gdsii-toolbox Or downloaded directly here: https://sites.google.com/site/ulfgri/numerical/gdsii-toolbox
+Ulf's work can be found on his github page here: https://github.com/ulfgri/gdsii-toolbox \n Or downloaded directly here: https://sites.google.com/site/ulfgri/numerical/gdsii-toolbox

 After installing Ulf's gdsii-toolbox, clone this repository and run the tutorial.m script.
 Make sure both the gdsii-toolbox and this repository are in your MATLAB PATH.